Eyadfezex/my-notes/React/Hooks/Hooks.md

 ## Effect Hooks

-- Effects let a component connect to and synchronize with external systems.
-This includes dealing with network, browser DOM, animations, widgets written using a different UI library, and other non-React code.
+- Effects in React enable components to interact with external systems, such as network requests, browser DOM manipulation, animations, integration with different UI libraries' widgets, and other non-React code.

 - `useEffect` connects a component to an external system.